yuqiii-wang/KnowledgeNotes/network/web_concepts_and_software.md

 In short, the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.

-## Tomcat

-### Server.xml

-The elements of the `server.xml` file belong to five basic categories - Top Level Elements, Connectors, Containers, Nested Components, and Global Settings.

-The port attribute of `Server` element is used to specify which port Tomcat should listen to for shutdown commands.

-`Service` is used to contain one or multiple Connector components that share the same Engine component.

-By nesting one `Connector` (or multiple Connectors) within a Service tag, you allow Catalina to forward requests from these ports to a single Engine component for processing.

-`Listener` can be nested inside Server, Engine, Host, or Context elements, point to a component that will perform an action when a specific event occurs.

-`Resource` directs Catalina to static resources used by your web applications.

-### Web.XML

-Tomcat will use TOMCAT-HOME/conf/web.xml as a base configuration, which can be overwritten by application-specific `WEB-INF/web.xml` files.

 ## WebSocket

 **WebSocket** is a computer communications protocol, providing full-duplex communication channels over a single TCP connection, facilitating real-time data transfer from and to the server.